 The idea behind inbound marketing campaigns is to organically attract customers to products or services through content creation, social media engagement and tactful SEO and SEM practices.
 That means customers find and engage with brands through communication channels such as:

 - Social media posts.

 - Online search engine results.

-Instead of approaching potential customers blindly with cold calls and generic sales pitches, the purpose of inbound marketing is to provide audiences with valuable and relevant content.
+Instead of approaching potential customers blindly with cold calls and generic sales pitches, the purpose of an inbound strategy is to provide audiences with relevant and valuable content.
 That way, marketers earn customer awareness rather than forcing it.
-Further, inbound marketing drives qualified leads due to the nature of prospects coming to you with a need, rather than you creating a need.
+Further, inbound marketing efforts drive qualified leads due to the nature of prospects coming to you with a need, rather than you creating a need.

-The goal is to improve the customer experience and build trust, which translates to consumer interest, engagement and commitment.
+An inbound marketing program focuses on long-term success with a goal of improving the customer experience and building trust, which translates to consumer interest, engagement and commitment.

 The inbound methodology